Slither (The Secret Circle): Plot

 Melissa (Jessica Parker Kennedy), after the demon got inside her body, is acting weird and no one can understand why while Cassie (Britt Robertson) is trying to keep the truth about her knowing being a witch from her grandmother, Jane (Ashley Crow).
 After Heather's death, Jane is suspicious and she is trying to make Cassie talk to her but Cassie is acting like everything is OK.

 Possessed Melissa is tricking Nick (Louis Hunter) to help her dig up a suitcase from the woods by telling him that her family's Book of Shadows is in it.
 They take the suitcase to their shelter and Faye (Phoebe Tonkin) is getting there few minutes later and then Cassie.
 Melissa says that her mother spelled the suitcase and to open it, all six of them have to be there.
 While trying to call Adam (Thomas Dekker) and Diana (Shelley Hennig) to come, the three of them see the demon crawling under Melissa's skin and they realize that it's not her who wants to open the suitcase.
 Meanwhile, Adam and Diana are trying to make more time to spend together.
-After eating dinner together at Diana's house, they go to her bedroom and have a sexual moment together as Diana takes her dress off, leaving her half naked in a lace bra and underwear much to Adam's pleasure.
+After eating dinner together at Diana's house, they go to her bedroom and have a sexual moment together as Diana takes her dress off, leaving her half naked in a lace bra and underwear, much to Adam's delight.
 He pulls her down to the bed on top of him and makes out with her before turning her over on her back and kissing her up and down her body.
 Adam is visibly disappointed when their moment is cut short by Cassie texting them to come to the shelter.
-The moment Adam and Diana get there, Nick hits Melissa and they tie her up.
+The moment they get there, Nick hits Melissa and they tie her up.